daisygunn/la-petite-traveller/README.md

 - Header and menu bar, to navigate to various sections of the page
 - Carousel with images of holiday destinations to immediately entice the user
 - Information section full of tips for backpacking
-- Interactive Checklist of things to pack
+- Downloadble Checklist of things to pack
 - Overview ratings for a recent trip, Sri Lanka
 - Map of the route taken
 - Information, recommendations and advice for travelling Sri Lanka